HathorNetwork/hathor-wallet/RELEASING.md

 # Publishing the new App

-In case this is a Hathor release, make sure you also read our internal guide in https://github.com/HathorNetwork/ops-tools/blob/master/docs/release-guides/hathor-wallet.md
+In case this is a Hathor release, make sure you also read our [internal guide](https://github.com/HathorNetwork/ops-tools/tree/master/docs/release-guides).

+1. Make sure you have the following environment variables set: `APPLE_ID`, `APPLE_APP_SPECIFIC_PASSWORD` ( [see docs](https://www.electron.build/configuration/mac) ).
+1. Replace the `build.mac.notarize.teamId` property on the `package.json` file with the correct value.

 1. Run the `release.sh` script, which will clean the environment and build the app for all platforms.
 The files go to the `dist` folder after the script finishes running.
 You should get 4 of them: `.AppImage`, `.deb`, `.dmg` and `.exe`.